markeytos/terraform-provider-keytos/docs/data-sources/ezca_ssl_authority.md

 - `is_root` (Boolean) Whether the authority is a root certificate
 - `key_algorithm` (String) Key algorithms of the authority
 - `subject_name_str` (String) Subject Name of the authority as a string.
-- `validity_not_after` (String) Time prior which the certificate is valid as an RFC3339 timestamp.
-Expiration time stamp.
-- `validity_not_before` (String) Time after which the certificate is valid as an RFC3339 timestamp.
-Validity start time stamp.

 <a id="nestedatt--issuer_authority"></a>
 ### Nested Schema for `issuer_authority`